 "Nothing is impossible Mr. Angier - what you want is simply expensive

 who helps Borden and Angier with their magic.
 He also invents a machine that can duplicate things

 - Pet the Dog: He appears genuinely distressed when Telsa wants to use his cat for an experiment.

 Borden's ingenieur after Julia's death.
 Is Borden's twin brother, wearing a fatsuit and spectacles

 "I've played Caesar, I've played Faust - how hard can it possibly be to play the Great Danton

 A washed up actor who Angier uses for a double before his use of Tesla's machine

-- Blackmail: Towards Angier and Cutter after Borden tells him of a false story of how his double took all of his power from him, and began to demand unreasonable demands.
+- Blackmail: Towards Angier and Cutter after Borden tells him a false story of how his double took all of his power from him, and began to make unreasonable demands.